DRgreenT/ServerNetworkAPI/README.md

 - Any **malfunction** due to system incompatibilities or environmental factors

 By using this software, you agree to use it **at your own risk**.

+## License

+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+You may freely use, modify, and distribute it under the same license –
+as long as the resulting version remains open-source and AGPL-compatible.